tbxark-arc/pve-status/README.md

 ## Features

-- **Status Updates**: Monitors the status of the PVE server and sends updates to the Telegram channel.
 - **Temperature Monitoring**: Monitors the temperature of the CPU and sends alerts if the temperature is too high.
-- **CPU Usage**: Monitors the CPU usage and sends alerts if the CPU usage is too high.

 ## Configuration